AbdelrahmanElMahdy/connectedfourgame/README.md

-four connected game allows two users to play with each other  both of them has  a turn they onely chose the column where their ball falls in , and if the manage to connect four balls next each other they win now the game is run locally just
+four connected game allows two users to play with each other  both of them has  a turn they only chose the column where their ball falls in , and if one of the player manage to connect four balls next each other, this player wins now the game is run locally just
 1. download the `Connected four games`
 2. open `connected four.html` in any browser